 Delegate.
-As a firm grows, lead advisors must shift their focus to client interactions, business development, strategic oversight, and leadership.
-To do so, you must become adept at delegating responsibilities.
+As a firm grows, lead advisors need to shift their focus to client interactions, business development, strategic oversight, and leadership.
+To do so, you’ll need to become adept at delegating responsibilities.
 Here, three key actions come into play:

 Determine which capabilities can be outsourced: Some firms outsource the management of model portfolio implementation.
-For example, Commonwealth offers our affiliated advisors access to our fee-based Prefered Portfolio Services® platform and our new Custom Trading Services solution, both of which provide investment selection, model portfolio construction, and trading services.
+For example, Commonwealth offers our affiliated advisors access to our fee-based Preferred Portfolio Services® platform and our new custom trading solution, both of which provide investment selection, model portfolio construction, and trading services.

 Design an organizational structure that maximizes delegation of activities across the firm: As firms evolve, roles and responsibilities often become ambiguous and can cause confusion for employees.
 This is especially true when firms experience growth spurts or there is unexpected turnover with tenured staff.